Vishusharma296/Measurement_Systems/Project_library/Measurement_System_Phase_01/Test_Experiments_Documentation/Prototype_01/EXP_02_Prototype_01_R01.md

 - The Node-RED flow parses the incoming JSON messages and converts them into CSV format as well as into measurements for InfluxDB.
 - So now the Measurement System logs the data into CSV as well as into the InfluxDB database.
 - In the firmware on the publishing sensor node, JSON message structure is changed to accomodate a unique device ID (DevUID).
 - This DevUID is same as client ID of MQTT publishing client.
-MQTT Topic structure is also improved withe concept of logical hierarchy
+MQTT Topic structure is also improved by using the concept of logical hierarchy
 - Grafana visualization system was installed on RP400 to visualize the data in real time by using charts and the guages.

 ### Software Description